-Reference to products in this publication is not intended to be an endorsement to the exclusion of others which may be similar.
+Reference to products in this publication is not intended to be an endorsement to the exclusion of others that might be similar.
 Persons using such products assume responsibility for their use in accordance with current label directions of the manufacturer.